Kansas woman on trial in beheading of ex-boyfriend’s mother

-WICHITA, Kan.
-(AP) - Prosecutors said a Wichita woman should be convicted of first-degree murder for decapitating her ex-boyfriend’s mother after demanding that the victim come over and pick up her son’s stuff.
+Rachael Hilyard, of Wichita, is charged with first-degree murder in the April 2017 killing of 63-year-old Micki Davis.
+Prosecutors say Hilyard demanded that Davis collect her son’s belongings from her home.
+Davis and her 9-year-old grandson went to Hilyard’s home, and that’s when Hilyard attacked.

+Authorities say the boy ran away and called the police using his grandmother’s cellphone.
+He wasn’t present when his grandmother was killed.

-As the trial for Rachael Hilyard, of Wichita, got underway Tuesday, defense attorney Quentin Pittman didn’t dispute that his client killed 63-year-old Micki Davis.
-He also told them he anticipated they would find her guilty of the “appropriate charge.”
-But he didn’t say what that charge might be during a brief opening statement, The Wichita Eagle reports.
+As the trial got underway Tuesday, defense attorney Quentin Pittman didn’t dispute that his client killed Davis and said he anticipated the jury would find her guilty of the “appropriate charge.”
+He didn’t say what that that charge might be, The Wichita Eagle reported.

-Police found Davis‘ severed head in a sink in April 2017 after her grandson called 911.
-As the trial got underway, jurors listened to the grandson’s 911 call and watched a video of him telling police officers how Davis asked him to run for help.
+Prosecutors said they would introduce evidence at trial such as testimony from the police officers who discovered Davis’ body lying in Hilyard’s garage, a taped law enforcement interview with the grandson, and photos of the crime scene.

 In a jail house interview not long after she was arrested, Hilyard told The Eagle that God was responsible for Davis’ death.
-She said in the interview that a local church had performed an exorcism to eradicate “evil spirits” at her house in the days before the killing.
+She said a church had performed an exorcism to eradicate “evil spirits” at her house in the days before the killing.
 She has received treatment at the state psychiatric hospital since her arrest.

 Sign up for Daily Newsletters